IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 The BuildServer has no built-in security considerations.
 Therefore, one should *not* run it on any untrusted .gentoo directories.
-A possible attack vector is a malicious ebuild inside the .gentoo that could for example write to `/dev/sda`, resulting in the changes propagating to the host system.
+A possible attack vector is a malicious Ebuild inside the .gentoo that could for example write to `/dev/sda`, resulting in the changes propagating to the host system.
 Hence, not only the image but also the host system is compromised.

 ### Cross Architecture Build